Nilotic peoples: Autosomal DNA

-Overall, Nilotic people and other Nilo-Saharan groups are closely related to Niger-Congo speakers of West and Central Africa.
+Overall, Nilotic people and other Nilo-Saharan groups are closely related to Afro-Asiatic speakers of North and East Africa.
+Both groups are inferred to have diverged from a common ancestor around 16,000 years ago.
+Nilotic people and other Nilo-Saharan groups are also closely related to Niger-Congo speakers of West and Central Africa.
 Both groups are inferred to have diverged from a common ancestor around 28,000 years ago, perhaps somewhere in the Sahel.
 Most Nilotic peoples have predominant to exclusive West/East African ancestry, although some groups display varying degrees of West-Eurasian admixture, mostly mediated indirectly through pastoralists from the Horn of Africa.

 Admixture analysis

 In 121 African populations, four African American populations, and 60 non-African populations, results indicated a high degree of mixed ancestry reflecting migration events.
 In East Africa, all population groups examined had elements of Nilotic, Cushitic and Bantu ancestry amongst others to varying degrees.
 By and large, genetic clusters were consistent with linguistic classification with notable exceptions including the Luo of Kenya.
 Despite being Nilo-Saharan speakers, the Luo cluster with the Niger-Kordofanian-speaking populations that surround them.
 This indicates a high degree of admixture occurred during the southward migration of southern Luo.
 Kalenjin groups and Maasai groups were found to have less Bantu ancestry, but significant Cushitic ancestry.